-- MW capacity (built, contracted and available) - · contract term - build costs - delivering in accordance with build programmes - maintaining operational excellence - stakeholder (customer and suppler) satisfaction scores
+- MW capacity (built, contracted and available) - contract term - build costs - · delivering in accordance with build programmes - maintaining operational excellence - stakeholder (customer and supplier) satisfaction scores

-In addition, the group will continue to build out new facilities on its existing sites, and through its related undertakings has acquired three additional sites in and around London - Union Park, Longeross Park and Park Royal - to meet the growing demand for colocation and cloud data centres.
+In addition, the group will continue to build out new facilities on its existing sites, and through its related undertakings at additional sites in and around London - Union Park, Longcross Park and Alliance Park - to meet the growing demand for colocation and cloud data centres.

-In September 2019 Ark Estates Holdings Limited (parent company of Ark Estates Spring Park Limited) secured a new £450m loan facility with a bank syndicate to provide additional funding for the development of data centre facilities.
-As of 30 June 2021, Ark Estates Holdings Limited had utilised £450m of that facility.
+In March 2022 Ark Estates Holdings Limited (parent company of Ark Estates Spring Park Limited) secured a new £700m loan facility with a bank syndicate to provide additional funding for the development of data centre facilities.
+As of 30 June 2022, Ark Estates Holdings Limited had utilised £620m of that facility.

-The business plan of Ark is built around a long-term strategy and significant progress has been made during the year to 30 June 2021.
+The business plan of Ark is built around a long-term strategy and significant progress has been made during the year to 30 June 2022.
 During the current reporting period the group has secured new long-term contracts with customers from both public and private sectors across multiple industries including UK Government, Financial Services, Telecommunications, Cloud Providers and IT.
 The sales pipeline remains strong and further growth is expected through Ark's existing customers, framework agreements and new customers.
-The Board of Directors believe that the Company's position within the marketplace remains strong, and we look forward to further expansion in 2022.
+The Board of Directors believe that the Company's position within the marketplace remains strong, and we look forward to further expansion in 2023.